-Issue: SWHA have the potential to nest near the Project site, and forage within the Project site.
-SWHA have been documented to occur approximately 2 miles from the Project site (CDFW 2021).
+Issue: SWHA have been documented to occur in the areas bordering Elk Hills (CDFW 2022).
+Therefore, SWHA have the potential to nest near the Project site, and forage within the Project site.
 The habitat types present at the Project site all provide suitable foraging habitat for SWHA, increasing the likelihood of SWHA occurrence within the vicinity.
 In addition, any trees in the Project vicinity have the potential to provide suitable nesting habitat.

-Specific impact: Without appropriate avoidance and minimization measures for SWHA, potential significant impacts that may result from Project activities include: nest abandonment, loss of nest trees, loss of foraging habitat that would reduce nesting success (loss or reduced health or vigor of eggs or young), and direct mortality.
+Specific impact: Without appropriate avoidance and minimization measures for SWHA, potential significant impacts that may result from Project activities include nest abandonment, loss of nest trees, loss of foraging habitat that would reduce nesting success (loss or reduced health or vigor of eggs or young), and direct mortality.
 All trees, including non-native or ornamental varieties, near the Project site may provide potential nesting sites.

 Evidence impact would be significant: SWHA exhibit high nest-site fidelity year after year and lack of suitable nesting habitat limits their local distribution and abundance (CDFW 2016).
-If potential nest site occur in the Project vicinity, approval of the Project may lead to subsequent ground-disturbing activities that involve noise, groundwork, construction of structures, and movement of workers that could affect nests and has the potential to result in nest abandonment and/or loss of foraging habitat, significantly impacting local nesting SWHA.
+If potential nest sites occur in the Project vicinity, approval of the Project may lead to subsequent ground-disturbing activities that involve noise, groundwork, construction of structures, and movement of workers that could affect nests and has the potential to result in nest abandonment and/or loss of foraging habitat, significantly impacting local nesting SWHA.
 In addition, conversion of undeveloped land can directly influence distribution and abundance of SWHA, due to the reduction in foraging habitat.